Skip to main content

 The CT State Legislature knows this, too, and they used that fact as a tax hammer.
 Quite cleverly, I might add.

 What they did was place a statewide 32.46 maximum mill rate on all motor vehicles.
 The reason?
-That number means that Greenwich vehicle owners, with a 11.59 mill rate, will be below the 32.46 limit and will still be charged property taxes on their Mercedes-Benz.
+That number means that Greenwich vehicle owners, with a 11.59 mill rate, will be below the 32.46 limit and will still be charged full-rate property taxes on their Mercedes-Benz.
 Bridgeport and Hartford (and other high-mills cities) motorists will only pay at most 32.46 mills (instead of, for example, Bridgeport's 43.45) on their Camrys and Accords.

 The motor vehicle owners in high-mills (lower Grand List) cities totally got a motor vehicle property tax break.
 Greenwich motor vehicle owners did not.
 Like I said, very clever.
 And it shows the Legislature understands the mill rate's vagaries.

 To their credit, the Legislature reimbursed the cities and districts for those revenue shortfalls with State grants, so in the end this rate cap was a State handout to voters that live in higher-mills (read: lots of voters) districts (or is that me just being cynical?)
 Where that State grant money came from is anyone's guess -- I'm not gonna spend time swimming (drowning?) through the State's budget docs -- but ultimately those grant reimbursements fall upon the shoulders of all State taxpayers.
-After all, "there's no such thing as a free lunch" (thanks, Milton.
-Well, actually Heinlein but now we're being picky.)

 Anyway.
 Where this matters to Middletown is that our mill rate in '21/22 was 35.70.
 That meant property owners paid 35.7 mills on real estate but only 32.46 on motor vehicles.
 And because our three fire districts had nothing left after the City got its first 32.46 cut, residents did not pay any fire property taxes at all on motor vehicles.
 All four districts (City budget, City Fire, Westfield Fire, and South Fire) received that lost property tax revenue back from the State via grants (how long could/will the State keep that up before just saying, "sorry nope, no more grants"?)